 Use a Story Starter to get students writing!
 Students can take the Story Starter and write text to go along with it, or they can copy the first cell and finish their own storyboard.
 Story Starters can be serious, silly, meaningful, fanciful, or whatever you want!
 Check out our Story Starters on Teachers Pay Teachers for some examples, or make your own!

 Many teachers require summer reading; extend your summer reading books with storyboard activities.
-There are many teacher guides available, but even if we don’t have a teacher guide on the book your students are reading, you can still get ideas from similar books.
+There are many lesson plans available, but even if we don’t have a lesson plan on the book your students are reading, you can still get ideas from similar books.
+We also have a few suggestions on how to make those book reports more engaging.

 Lots of kids like to share what they have read.
 Have your students create their own visual book review to share with one another.
 Provide students with a basic template to use with assigned reading books, or with any books they are reading.